rofl501/rofl501/README.md

 Fullstack Developer · AI & Automation
 -------------------------------------

 I'm 17 and have been working on tech projects for 4 years.
 I build web apps with Next.js and AWS that actually scale and handle serious user loads.
-Pretty perfectionist about writing clean, efficient code.
 Currently into AI, automation, and building systems that do the work for me (or you ^^).

 * 🌍  I'm based in Austria
 * ✉️  You can contact me at [leo@r0fl.dev](mailto:leo@r0fl.dev)
-* 🧠  I'm currently learning web app security hardening, secure cloud architecture, and Java (mostly for pain)
+* 🧠  I'm currently learning web app security hardening, secure cloud architecture and Java
-* 🤝  I'm open to collaborating on interesting projects around AI, automation or web apps
+* 🤝  I'm open to collaborating on projects around AI, automation or web apps

 ### Skills